Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Introduction

 The most well known asynchronous BRB protocol is probably Gabriel Bracha's algorithm, which is sometimes named double echo authenticated broadcast~\cite{Bracha:iandc:1987}.
 This protocol assumes a fully connected network of $N$ processes (among which at most $f {<} N/3$ are Byzantine) and authenticated network links.

-Questioning whether it is possible to remove the full connectivity assumption in an asynchronous setting leads to Danny Dolev's RC algorithm~\cite{dolev1981unanimity}, as long as the network is "sufficiently well connected" (a necessary and sufficient condition for RC in arbitrary networks is that the connectivity of the network is at least $2f+1$, where $f$ is the number of Byzantine processes).
-However, Dolev's algorithm does not solve BRB, as it does not prevent a Byzantine faulty process from causing correct processes to \emph{not all} deliver the same message.
+Questioning whether it is possible to remove the full connectivity assumption in an asynchronous setting leads to Dolev's RC algorithm~\cite{dolev1981unanimity}, as long as the network is "sufficiently well connected" (a necessary and sufficient condition for RC in arbitrary networks is that the connectivity of the network is at least $2f{+}1$, where $f$ is the number of Byzantine processes).
+However, Dolev's algorithm does not solve BRB, as it does not prevent a Byzantine faulty process from causing only a subset of the correct processes to deliver the same message.
 Nevertheless, Bracha's and Dolev's protocols can be combined to solve BRB in sufficiently well-connected synchronous or asynchronous network topologies~\cite{wang2020asynchronous}.

-In this paper, we start from this state-of-the-art solution to the BRB problem in partially connected networks, and make the following contributions (code available online\footnote{\url{https://github.com/jdecouchant/BRB-on-partially-connected-networks}}): \\ (i) We describe how state-of-the-art optimizations of Dolev's RC algorithm~\cite{bonomi2019multi} can be extended to the BRB combination of Bracha's and Dolev's algorithms. \\ (ii) We present a total of 12 novel modifications that can be applied to the BRB combination of Bracha's and Dolev's algorithms, some of them being cross-layer. \\ (iii) We evaluate the impact of each modification on the protocol latency and throughput using \omnetpp simulations in a large variety of settings. \\ (iv) We detail how these modifications should be combined depending on the network asynchrony and connectivity, and on the payload size to optimize latency and/or throughput.
+In this paper, we start from this state-of-the-art solution to the BRB problem in partially connected networks, and make the following contributions: \\ (i) We describe how state-of-the-art optimizations of Dolev's RC algorithm~\cite{bonomi2019multi} can be extended to the BRB combination of Bracha's and Dolev's algorithms. \\ (ii) We present a total of 12 novel modifications that can be applied to the BRB combination of Bracha's and Dolev's algorithms, some of them being cross-layer, demonstrating by experience the practicality of our approach. \\ (iii) We evaluate the impact of each modification on the protocol latency and throughput using real deployments in a large variety of settings. \\ (iv) We detail how these modifications should be combined depending on the network asynchrony and connectivity, and on the payload size to optimize latency and/or throughput, helping future deployments of our solution for specific purposes.